sentientazure/superblogdocs/07_accounts/04_python_4_login_page.md

     return render(request, "login.html", context)
 ```

-Here importing the `LoginForm` and creating an object out of the form class, then sending the object to the `login.html` template.
+Here we're importing the `LoginForm` and creating an object out of the form class, then sending the object to the `login.html` template.

 In your `login.html`: